-Beginning at the Urbana YMCA, head into town, intersecting a short bike route to Melvin Miller Park, the city's main park with a pond, pool, athletic fields, skate park, and playgrounds.
+Beginning at the Urbana YMCA, you’ll head into town, intersecting a short bike route to Melvin Miller Park, the city's main park with a pond, pool, athletic fields, skate park, and playgrounds.
 This stretch offers an excellent strip of rail-with-trail, where freight trains mainly hauling grain travel next to the path before you enter Urbana proper.
 While the trail passes through many of Urbana's industrial tracts, downtown is just a couple of blocks to the east.

+South of the restored depot, trail signs are just 0.5 mile ahead.
+At the intersection of Edgewood Avenue and State Route 55, there is a trailhead with benches, a bike rack and parking lot.
 South of here the trail is nicely shaded, and a short trip west on Woodburn Road will take you to Cedar Bog Nature Preserve.
 The preserve has an ADA-accessible boardwalk that allows visitors to experience the unique environment without harming it.
 The preserve is home to hundreds of plant and animal species, including more than 50 that are rare or endangered.
 Cedar Run, a small tributary of the Mad River, for which the bog takes its name, is one of the few Ohio streams that has a native population of brook trout.

-Cross County Line Road and enter Clark County.
+Head across County Line Road and enter Clark County.
 At Tremont City Road, pass the Clark State Community College Truck Driver Training Institute.
 After crossing the railroad tracks and several creeks, you reach a connecting trail to the west that accesses the Eagle City soccer fields 0.5 mile away.
 Just south of the soccer field connection is a short trail connection to the sparkling SplashZone water park.
 Though the trail crosses several more busy roads, including State Route 72, there are still pleasant views, especially of some of the beautiful old homes closer to downtown Springfield.